RedlineResearch/floorplan/README.md

    Finished dev [unoptimized + debuginfo] target(s) in 4.56s
 ```

+This script ensures the Floorplan compiler is built, installs it for your current
+user, and then builds the Immix project which itself invokes the Floorplan compiler
+to build the file `examples/immix/src/heap/layout.flp`.

 In order to run the compiler against some other `.flp` file, the compiler can
 be run directly as follows: